 Evidence informing the development of the Gauteng Care Economy Strategy

-Co-authored by Prof. Dunga, Dr. David, and Mr. de Jongh
+Co-authors: Prof. Dunga, Dr. David, and Mr. de Jongh

 The fourth presenter will explain the secondary data collection and analysis conducted in the empirical study.
 This evidence will contribute towards informing the co-created, tailor-made interventions; relevant policies; investments in infrastructure, technology and training; and policy alignment that should be included in the Strategy.
 The secondary data presented will include the scope of the provincial care sector, current allocated resources towards the care industry, and its implications on employment for youth and woman, gender equity and poverty alleviation.
 Results will also include data analysis on the number of caregivers and older persons in need of care within the formal care sector in Gauteng; identification of current and planned public and private sector investments in the Gauteng care sector; economic models informed by the data analyses; and economic benefits of a care economy.
 Limitations of the study will also be discussed.